Cut Flower Garden Dos and Don’ts for Beginners

 DO mix vegetable plants and herbs in your cut flower garden.
 The increased pollination from the bees and other pollinators will make your garden even more productive and give your flowers the best results.
 I love the interest created in the garden with a mixture of flowers, herbs, and veggies.

-Vegetable companion planting helps to attract beneficial insects, including pollinators, boosts growth, provides shade and support, and reduces pests.
+Vegetable companion planting attracts beneficial insects, including pollinators, boosts growth, provides shade and support, and reduces pests.

 Here are some of the vegetable and flower companions that are always successful: